 - Finally, although the HPNS radionuclide RGs were established based on inclusion of the garden pathway, the Navy, for both its current RESRAD and PRG calculations, has now turned off the default garden input.
 This can result in up to a three order-of-magnitude lowballing of risk for individual radionuclides, depending on the radionuclide.
 As we have demonstrated in prior reports, growing of produce at HPNS is allowed and thus turning off that exposure pathway in the risk calculations is inappropriate.
 Two parcels (A and D-2) were released with no restrictions whatsoever.
-The others merely bar growing produce in native soil.
+The others merely bar growing produce in native soil, with no restriction on planting edible plants in the clean cover above the native soil.
 In three cases (Parcels E, UC-1 and -2) growing plants for human consumption is expressly permitted if planted in a raised bed above the cover.
 As we have demonstrated in our most recent report and the companion paper by Dr. Bianchi, retired director of a USDA research station, roots of such plants grow far deeper than the 2-3 feet of cover and 1-8 inches of raised bed, thus penetrating into the contaminated soil and incorporating contamination into the produce.
 Turning off the garden pathway in the calculations is inappropriate and results in a dramatic understatement of risk. - There are several other questionable aspects of the draft Addendum (e.g., handling of Option 2 in the PRG calculator for radionuclides like plutonium-239) which are explained in more detail in the discussion that follows.